shoesCodeFor/shoesCodeFor/README.md

 Hit me up if you need help on an open-source, non-profit or generally interesting project!
 Seriously ;)

-I spend my time solving intersting problems @Automox.
-We're a mid-level startup solving the world's most simple security problem.... patching.
-Patching, on the other hand, is very complicated across different OSes.
+I spend my time solving interesting problems at Spatial Data Logic building out code-driven infrastructure.
+I love leveraging emerging tech to solve complicated problems.
 One of my greatest joys is helping people, whether it be at work, at home, with networking, or in any capacity I am able.
 If you think we should connect send me an email or an invite on LinkedIn.
 I didn't put the link here because I get enough spam and there's only a couple of us

 \-Schuyler
 toodles ✌️